radiantearth/stac-spec/best-practices.md

 The goal of STAC is to expose as much asset metadata online as possible, so the static catalog offers a very low barrier to entry for anyone with geospatial assets to make their data searchable.

-Static Catalogs tend to make extensive use of *sub-catalogs* to organize their Items into sensible browsing structures, as they can only have a single representation of their catalog, since the static nature means the structure is baked in.
+Static catalogs tend to make extensive use of *sub-catalogs* to organize their Items into sensible browsing structures, as they can only have a single representation of their catalog, since the static nature means the structure is baked in.
 While it is up to the implementor to organize the catalog, it is recommended to arrange it in a way that would make sense for a human to browse a set of STAC Items in an intuitive matter.

-The recommendation for static catalogs is to define them using the file name `catalog.json` or `collection.json` to distinguish the catalog from other JSON type files.
-In order to support multiple catalogs, the recommended practice is to place the catalog file in namespaces "directories".
+The recommendation for static catalogs is to define them using the file name `catalog.json` or `collection.json` to distinguish the Catalog from other JSON type files.
+In order to support multiple catalogs, the recommended practice is to place the Catalog file in namespaces "directories".
 For example:

 - current/catalog.json
 - archive/catalog.json